A digital certificate, also referred to as an identity certificate or public key certificate, is used to:

 Digital certificates can help you as a consumer as well.
 Before you share your credit card information with a website, you can check their certificate to ensure that their identity has been verified by a trusted CA. To do this, just click the lock to the left of the URL at the top of your web browser.
 Click Certificate in the menu to see the details.

-The most common digital certificates.
+What are the most common digital certificates?

 One of the most frequently used formats is the X.509 certificate.
 This includes the public key, signature, and other identifying information about both the sender and the CA who issued the certificate.